 According to research by Dr David Lewis, a psychologist at the University of Sussex who first coined the term ‘road rage’ in 1985, driving on heavily congested roads or getting stuck in traffic jams can have a very pronounced effect on a driver’s stress levels.

 It is an unfortunate coincidence, then, that many of the UK’s worst places to take a wrong turn also happen to be roads that frequently suffer severe traffic congestion, making your chances of taking the wrong exit on those roads both more likely to happen and more stressful when it does happen.

-Beyond wasting time and money on an unfortunate detour, there’s also a safety factor to consider because research suggests stress can increase a driver’s risk of having a car accident.
+Beyond wasting time on an unfortunate detour, there’s also a safety factor and a monetary factor to consider, because research suggests stress can increase a driver’s risk of having to claim on their car insurance due to a road traffic accident.

 How to Avoid Stress on the Road